Some of my work is giving back to my community.

 The Story Begins in 1968

 The Vermont educator and artist, Paul Aschenbach, gathered fellow sculptors from around the world to join him in two symposia held in 1968 and 1971.
-Eleven sculptors gathered to live and create art side-by-side.
+The sculptors gathered in Vermont to live and create art side-by-side.
 Supporting these symposia were grants from the Vermont Council on the Arts and the National Endowment for the Arts which matched goods and services provided by two regional industrial benefactors, the Vermont Marble Company (1968) and concrete manufacturer S.T.
 Griswold & Company (1971).

 Marble and Concrete